Tarte au Sucre

 Walloon sugar tart — a thin yeasted brioche-style base topped with a thick layer of brown sugar bound with butter, cream, and egg yolk, baked until the topping is bubbling caramel-toffee and the base is golden.
 Cut into wedges and served with strong coffee.
 The Walloon afternoon-tea tart, originating in Verviers and Liège, now found at every Walloon bakery.

 Tarte au sucre is the Walloon childhood dessert.
 The first bite: the topping is glossy mahogany, sticky-but-set, with caramel-toffee depth that almost reaches butterscotch.
 The thin yeasted base is buttery-bread-soft, providing a savory counterpoint to the sweet topping.
-The brown sugar gives molasses depth (white sugar would taste flat); the egg yolks add richness; the cream binds everything to a custard-toffee consistency.
-Eat slowly with hot black coffee — the coffee's bitterness completes the sugar's sweetness.
+The soft brown sugar gives molasses depth (white sugar would taste flat); the egg adds richness; the cream binds everything to a custard-toffee consistency.
+Eat slowly with hot black coffee, whose bitterness completes the sugar's sweetness.
 Two slices is a serving; one slice is a tease.
-Wallon afternoon tea between 4-5pm.
+Walloon afternoon tea between 4 and 5pm.

 Brown sugar is the technical centerpiece — it contains molasses (which white sugar doesn't), providing depth, acidity, and caramelization potential.
 When baked at 200°C, the sugar's invert sugars (glucose + fructose from molasses) caramelize first, while sucrose (the bulk of the sugar) caramelizes around the same temperature.
 Cream's milk solids provide additional Maillard browning.
 Egg yolks emulsify the fat and sugar, preventing separation as the topping bakes.
 The yeasted base must be thin enough to crisp without being so thin it disappears under the topping — 4mm is the sweet spot.